AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

 #### stringify(data) {#stringify-data}

-Serializes Javascript values and objects into string values of JSON format.
+Serializes JavaScript values and objects into string values of JSON format.

 **Parameters**